ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/01_5FWJ_holo/README.md

 # 01_5FWJ_holo MM/GBSA

-This directory contains MM/GBSA input files, execution scripts, and result files for the `01_5FWJ_holo` system in the KDM5C benchmarking study.
+This directory contains MM/GBSA endpoint-energy input files, execution scripts, and result files for the `01_5FWJ_holo` system used in the KDM5C receptor-setup sensitivity study.

 ## System description

-`01_5FWJ_holo` is the crystal-structure-based holo system derived from the experimental 5FWJ model.
+`01_5FWJ_holo` is an internal workflow label corresponding to the **5FWJ metal-retained** receptor setup in the manuscript.
+This system was derived from the experimental 5FWJ structure, with crystallographic metal ions retained during protein preparation.

+The term `holo` is retained in folder and file names for workflow continuity.
+In the manuscript, this system should be described as **5FWJ metal-retained**, not as a fully characterized biochemical holo enzyme state.

 ## Folder organization